dlang/dub-docs/docs/dub-guide/recipe.md

 ## Platform specific settings

 Platform specific settings are supported through the use of field name suffixes.
 Suffixes are dash separated list of operating system/architecture/compiler identifiers, as defined in the [D language reference](http://dlang.org/version.html#PredefinedVersions), but converted to lower case.
 The order of these suffixes is `os-architecture-compiler`, where any of these parts can be left off.
-Additionally on Windows the architectures `x86_omf` and `x86_mscoff` can be used with dmd to differentiate between 32 bit object formats used with the `--arch` switch.
+For more information see [Platform Specifications](../dub-reference/platform_specifications.md).
 Examples:

 === "dub.sdl"